chris-bailey/spring-microservices-bookstore-demo/README.md

    ```

 ### Verification
-Once all services are deployed, verify the application's functionality via API gateway calls.
+Once all services are deployed, verify the application's functionality via the frontend application and API gateway calls.

+#### Frontend Application
+Navigate to [http://localhost:3000](http://localhost:3000) to access the frontend application.
+The page provides the following functionality:
+- **List of Books:** View all available books.
+- **Add a New Book:** Add a new book by entering the name, description, and price.
+- **Delete a Book:** Remove a book from the list.
+- **Place an Order:** Select a book to place an order.
+- **Microservices Links:** Access various microservices through provided links.

+#### Testing from Postman
-Detailed instructions and endpoints are available [under this heading](#testing-from-postman).
+Detailed instructions and endpoints for verifying functionality through API gateway calls are available [under this heading](#testing-from-postman).

-## Running the Application Services for Local Development & Testing
+## Running the Application Services without Docker for Local Development & Testing
 Running the services locally within the IDE environment allows for simple debugging, and allows for local development
 and testing.

 ### Step 1: Start Docker Desktop

 Start **Docker Desktop** and ensure it is running.
+Verify you are logged into Docker Hub.

 ### Step 2: Bring Up Infrastructure Containers

 From the top-level directory of your project, run the following command to start the necessary infrastructure
-components such as databases, Zipkin, Zookeeper, and the Kafka broker:
+components such as the databases, Zipkin, Zookeeper, and the Kafka broker:

 ```sh
 docker-compose --profile infrastructure up -d